-Interoperability: By establishing a common Band Class 14 channel of communication, first responders from fire service, law enforcement, medical services and others will be able to share data on a single platform.
-Such communication will promote a more coordinated response during emergencies.
+Interoperability: By establishing a common public safety network core, with priority and pre-emption, first responders from fire service, law enforcement and medical services will be able to share data on a single platform without concern for the availability of bandwidth to support their communication.
+Such communication will facilitate a more coordinated response during emergencies.

 How is FirstNet being built to ensure reliability and cybersecurity?

 Reliability: FirstNet’s goal is to provide public safety-grade reliability so first responders can count on the network when they are on the job.
 FirstNet will make the network more resilient than existing commercial networks by requiring the FirstNet network to be hardened.
 Hardening entails strengthening cell tower sites and the overall network to ensure maximum reliability.
-The network will be engineered with back-up equipment and services to sustain operations during adverse conditions, like those experienced in Vermont during Tropical Storm Irene and the flooding in Barre during spring 2013.
+The network will be engineered with back-up equipment and services to sustain operations during adverse conditions, like those experienced in Vermont during Tropical Storm Irene.

 Cybersecurity: FirstNet will have effective security controls that protect data and defend against cyber threats.
 To defend against today’s complex and rapidly changing security threats, FirstNet will be built with layers of security at every vulnerable point.
 Security will be designed into all radio access networks (RAN), the evolved packet core (EPC) network, service platforms, as well as the devices that use the network.
 Firewalls will enforce stringent security policies developed in cooperation with the Department of Homeland Security (DHS) and Department of Defense (DoD) to meet National Institute of Standards and Technology (NIST) requirements.
 The FirstNet design will be guided by 3GPP (3rd Generation Partnership Project) standards for encryption, as well as other standards-based security measures and best practices.
 FirstNet also plans to work closely across federal agencies with expertise in telecommunications security design modeling.